lunanerdderg/Reefbackend/README.md

 * Remove files in `config` if their associated mod is uninstalled
 * Add ability to scan for mod updates
 * Add ability to update mods (manually and automatically)
-* Return only specific settings to default, not all simultaneously
 * Automatically save all changes to Profile made in-game once Subnautica is closed, and remove profile to automatically return to vanilla
 * Automatically save previous logs once Subnautica is closed
-* Automatically install mod dependencies with mods
 * Allow mods to be added directly to Profiles without requiring manual installation to Library first (automatic instead)
 * Test as many mods as possible to ensure sorting algorithm can handle all possible variations
 * Filter Nexus mods to exclude mods which require SMLHelper